-D. Any required red reflector on the rear of a vehicle may be incorporated with the tail lamp, but the reflector shall meet all the other reflector requirements of this chapter.
+- D. Any required red reflector on the rear of a vehicle may be incorporated with the tail lamp, but such reflector shall meet all the other reflector requirements of this chapter. - E. In addition to other equipment required in this chapter, any motor vehicle eighty (80) inches or more in overall width shall be equipped with: - 1.
+Three identification lamps showing to the front which shall emit an amber light; and - 2.
+Three identification lamps showing to the rear which shall emit a red light.

-E. In addition to other equipment required in this chapter, any vehicle eighty (80) inches or more in overall width shall be equipped with three identification lamps showing to the front which shall emit an amber light and with three identification lamps showing to the rear which shall emit a red light.
 Such lamps shall be placed horizontally in a row between the clearance lamps on the vertical center line of the vehicle.